yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 ## Lab scenario
 The Azure OpenAI Service includes an image-generation model named DALL-E. You can use this model to submit natural language prompts that describe a desired image, and the model will generate an original image based on the description you provide.

+In this exercise, you'll use a DALL-E version 3 model to generate images based on natural language prompts.

 ## Lab objectives
 In this lab, you will complete the following tasks: